DanielJimenezC/TF_ProgramacionConcurrente/README.md

 ## Build & Run Api

-Go to CovidAppApi package then build it.
+Go to CovidAppApi package, then build it.

     go build